 mattress is to consider your preferred sleeping position.

 Side sleepers - If you are a side sleeper, you'll probably want a softer

 mattress that won't put pressure on your hips and shoulders.

 Back sleepers - If you're a back sleeper, you'll have to choose a latex

-mattress with the perfect balance of firmness and softness (i.e., a medium-firm latex mattress) to keep
+mattress with the perfect balance of firmness and softness (medium-firm) to keep the spine well-aligned.

 Stomach sleepers - If you're a stomach sleeper, you'll need a firm mattress to